First Lady of Turkmenistan: Ogulgerek Berdimuhamedowa

-Ogulgerek Atayewna Berdimuhamedowa was the wife of the 2nd president Gurbanguly Berdimuhamedov.
-In 2021, during the visit of President of Turkey Recep Tayyip Erdogan, the first official photo of the Berdimuhamedova was taken.
+Ogulgerek Atayewna Berdimuhamedowa was the wife of the 2nd president Gurbanguly Berdimuhamedow.
+In 2021, during the visit of President of Turkey Recep Tayyip Erdoğan, the first official photo of the Berdimuhamedova was taken.
 On 30 May 2022, Ogulgerek Berdimuhamedova was awarded the title of "Honored Carpet Weaver of Turkmenistan" for her many years at the carpet factory in the city of Gökdepe.

-Serdar Berdimuhamedov's Wife
+Serdar Berdimuhamedov's wife

 Serdar Berdimuhamedow has been married since 2001.
 Nothing is known about the name and biography of his wife, but there are rumors according to which, like his mother, his wife is also named Ogulgerek.